TEXT TO SPEECH -- Converting Books and Texts to Audio

-Read&Write Gold is a program to assist with reading and writing, It will read aloud digital texts—from Word documents to the Web to scanned PDFs, and has features to assist with outlining, research citations, proofreading, vocabulary-building, and more.
-Read&Write Gold (RWG) works with a floating, customizable toolbar.
-Users can adjust the settings to their preferred voice and speed and even convert written texts to an MP3 audio file to save to iTunes.
+Read&Write Gold (RWG) is a program to assist with reading and writing.
+It will read aloud digital texts—including Word documents, Web pages and PDFs, and has features to assist with outlining, research citations, proofreading, vocabulary-building, and more.
+Once downloaded to your computer, Read&Write works with a floating, customizable toolbar where users can adjust the settings to their preferred voice and speed and even convert written texts to an MP3 audio file to save to iTunes.

 RWG is available for free download to all members of the Dickinson community!
 Access to the download is through Gateway, via the "Academic Resources" page.
 Students can also find Read&Write Gold on the computers in the following locations in the Waidner-Spahr Library: Alden Room, Information Commons, IC Classroom, and the Reference Commons.